gwennr-t/react-portfolio/README.md

 To use the web application locally clone the repository, run npm i in the terminal, and then enter npm start in the terminal.

 ## Technology Used/ Credits
- This application utlizes

   Resources from class repo, Stack Overflow, and W3Schools were utilized to support creation of this application.

 The following resources were specifically referenced and used:
 - [React](https://react.dev/)
 - [Netlify](https://www.netlify.com/)
--